holzschu/llvm/README.txt

 LLVM iOS version TODO list:
 ===========================

-- make it easier to add llvm binaries to existing iOS projects, with associated dylibs X added external functions for exit, print, abort, system, exec... (both interpreter and JIT)
+X make it easier to add llvm binaries to existing iOS projects, with associated dylibs X added external functions for exit, print, abort, system, exec... (both interpreter and JIT)
 - check that memory is freed when LLVM exits, that all flags are reset
 - create a "fake libc" for functions that don't work with FFI (qsort, bsearch,...)